Do science with us!

 The American Dream is all about moving on up a social ladder, by doing things like going to college, getting a great job, or generally feeling better off than your parents or grandparents did.
 But not everyone has the same opportunities to move up a ladder, and things like race, immigration status, or disability can change the opportunities that many people have.
 This is a complex and complicated idea though!
 Is it possible that children are aware of disparities in opportunity?

-We're recruiting kids between the ages of 4 and 9 years olds for this 10 - 15 minute study.
-Children can participate online (using Zoom), in our lab space at BU's Charles River Campus, or at a pop up event around Boston.
+We're actively recruiting kids between the ages of 5 and 12 years olds for this 10 - 15 minute study.
+Children can participate in our lab space at BU's Charles River Campus.

 © 2017